gongahkia/personal-wiki/DiscreteMathematics.md

 > [!IMPORTANT]
-> Continue from Chapter 3 Proofs.
+> Continue from Chapter 3.10 Proof by cases.

 # `Discrete mathematics`